 - Chili: Are you a “set it and forget it” type?
 If so, nothing beats a good chili in the slow-cooker.
 Toss in some tomatoes, black beans, sweet peppers, and corn so Baby will get some veggies with their dinner.
 Unless you know for sure that Baby has a taste for spicy foods, if you’re using a seasoning packet, you may want to opt for mild.

 - Chicken dinner: A classic, comfort meal that’s sure to please.
 Serve this one with sweet potatoes and Baby’s favorite vegetable on the side.
 If you’re using a packaged gravy, choose one that’s labeled “low-sodium.”

 Whole-grain pasta with turkey meatballs: Despite (or maybe because of) the fact that it takes the better part of the evening to clean up, spaghetti tends to be a huge hit with toddlers.
-Making a healthy switch to whole-grain pasta, and turkey meatballs for a lean protein alternative, can cut down on any fears you might have that Baby isn’t getting all the nutrients she needs, especially if she is in a phase of picking at her food.
-At least that way, you’ll know that each of the tiny bites she takes are full of healthy, wholesome goodness.
-Oh, and wipes for her face and hands are the perfect accessory for this meal.
+Making a healthy switch to whole-grain pasta, and turkey meatballs for a lean protein alternative, can cut down on any fears you might have that Baby isn’t getting all the nutrients they need, especially if they are in a phase of picking at their food.
+At least that way, you’ll know that each of the tiny bites they take are full of healthy, wholesome goodness.
+Oh, and wipes for their face and hands are the perfect accessory for this meal.

 Keep snacks and meals on a regular schedule, well-spaced so Baby isn’t full before dinner.

-Allow some time for her to explore the food before digging into what’s on her plate.
+Allow some time for them to explore the food before digging into what’s on their plate.
 It’s normal for toddlers to want to explore their food before taking a bite.

-Offer water with dinner as opposed to juice to limit her sugar intake and avoid having her fill up on liquids.
+Offer water with dinner as opposed to juice to limit their sugar intake and avoid having them fill up on liquids.